bjlkeng/bjlkeng.github.io/source/posts/variational-bayes-and-the-mean-field-approximation.rst

   that approximates the true posterior :math:`P`.
 * It uses KL-divergence as a measure of how well our approximation fits the true posterior.
-* The mean-field approximation partitions the unknown variables and assumes each partition is independent.
+* The mean-field approximation partitions the unknown variables and assumes each partition is independent (a simplifying assumption).
-* With some (long) derivations, we can find an algorithm that iteratively computes the :math:`Q` distributions by using the previous values of all the other partitions.
+* With some (long) derivations, we can find an algorithm that iteratively computes the :math:`Q` distributions for a given partition by using the previous values of all the other partitions.

 Now that we have an overview of this process, let's see how it actually works.